All Episodes

 Right.

-So part of this has to do with again the rhetoric that white people don't vote for black people, and also as this woman says why Barack Obama was never president.
+So part of this has to do with, again, the rhetoric that white people don't vote for black people.

-And also this is what this woman says here, Janai Nelson, that white democrats were not even voting for black candidates.
+And also, this is what this woman says here, Janai Nelson, that white Democrats were not even voting for black candidates.

 I don't believe that for a second.

-Yeah, they let us listen to it.
+Yeah, let us listen to it.

-I I could believe that it's more uh widespread than you would expect, but all it proves is that it turns out that you can't socially engineer people's biases away quite as effectively as they wish that you could.
+I could believe that it's more widespread than you would expect, but all it proves is that it turns out that you can't socially engineer people's biases away quite as effectively as they wish that you could.

 No.

-Yeah, we should trust the bro.
+Yeah, we should trust a bro.

 Right.

-So she says here they're making it basically an issue of protection from racial discrimination.
+So she says here, they're making it basically an issue of protection from racial discrimination.

 Let's listen to this.

-They you could control for partisan effect.
+You could control for partisan effect.

 There was racially polarized voting even within the Democratic Party.

-No, you know.
+No, you don't.

 What you have here is that Republicans and Democrats are different.

-Right, but if these were white democrats, there's no reason to think they would have a second district.
+Right, but if these were white Democrats, there's no reason to think they would have a second district.

 None.

-And so what is happening here is their argument is because these democrats happen to be black, they get a second district.
+And so what is happening here is their argument is because these Democrats happen to be black, they get a second district.

 If they were all white, we all agree they wouldn't get a second district.